yagyesh-bobde/GCFP-Final-Project/README.md

 This is the final project created for the completion of Google Cloud Facilitator's Program.
 PENAUTO is a react site which is mobile responsive.
 It also has form validation.
 I have deployed it using app engine on Google cloud platform.

+## GCP Services Used
+1. App Engine
+2. Compute Engine
+3. Cloud Storage ( for trying out if we can diretly host a html site by making it a public access in the cloud storage)
+4. IAM
+5. Cloud Monitoring

 # What is GCP?
 GCP stands for Google Cloud Platform, it is a suite of cloud computing services that runs on the same infrastructure that Google uses internally for its end-user products, such as Google Search, Gmail, Google Drive and YouTube.